The 5 Best Radiators for Efficiency, Style and Value for Money

 Reasons to avoid

-Whilst this compact radiator from Henrad might not be shortlisted for its eye-catching good looks, there is certainly nothing wrong with it.
+While this compact radiator from Milano might not be shortlisted for its eye-catching good looks, it actually has quite a lot going for it.
 In fact, many people will be drawn to its ability to simply sit, unnoticed within an interior scheme.

-This is a great little radiator for small spaces as it takes up very little room.
-It is lightweight too, meaning even fairly non-substantial walls will hold it easily.
+This is a great compact radiator for small spaces as it takes up very little room.
+It is lightweight too, meaning even fairly non-substantial walls will hold it easily – plus it has an impressive heat output.

 In short, this is the ideal radiator for anyone on a budget, whether replacing old radiators as part of a heating system upgrade or building from scratch.